EdgeApp/edge-core-js/src/docs/edge-wallet-cache-design.md

 | `saveTxAction` and `saveTxMetadata` wait for the engine although they write repo files | Left engine-gated on purpose: the write also needs the transaction in Redux (`walletState.txs[txid]`), and every reducer case that fills that map is an engine action, so a file-scan gate would turn a pending call into a "missing tx" error rather than let the write through |
 | The per-write log line shipped at `warn` for the whole session | `info`, with `warn` only above 5 s.
 A product call, made here rather than deferred again: the line exists to make the write cost visible, and a warm login's normal writes are the baseline, not the signal |
 | Reviewer-bot findings on the pushed heads | A wallet pixie's `destroy` releases its engine-startup slot, so a logout mid-startup no longer makes the next login queue behind the old session's awaits (scheduler test `logout releases in-flight startup slots for the next login`); the startup catch returns when the pixie is destroyed, so a failure that lands after logout is teardown rather than a wallet error; the per-session boot-file memo remembers a miss too, so a cold login goes straight to the per-wallet files instead of re-reading both empty slots per wallet; and the saver's change stamp leaves out wallets still loading their files, so a token toggle made in that window reaches the cache once the load lands (test case 34).
 Accepted risk, with its trigger: a toggle made on a cache-seeded wallet and followed by a logout before that wallet's queue slot is lost, because the repo write must wait for the authoritative load; reopen if support reports token toggles vanishing right after login.
 And the saver's write chain is keyed per account at module level, so a write a logout leaves in flight is awaited by the next login's saver before it resolves its starting slot, rather than the two racing for one slot (test case 36).
 The fake world's disk gained read and write gates for these cases (test cases 35 and 36).
 Found by this segment's own tests and fixed: the saver kept a not-yet-loaded wallet's entry only when `walletStates` listed the wallet, and that map only lists wallets with an explicit state, so a plain wallet that was merely not loaded lost its entry; retention is now keyed on the account's wallet list (test case 37).
 A later bot finding: a resync clears `tokenFileLoaded` for the rest of the session, which froze the wallet's cache entry; the saver now gates on a sticky `tokenFileEverLoaded` and the token saver keeps master's flag (test case 38).
 Another: a legacy token plugin validates tokens through a running engine, and with wallets emitted before their engines `getTokenId` threw during the queue window; it now waits until any of that plugin's wallets has an engine, bumping a healthy one to the front, and rejects only once none of them can still start (test cases 39 and 40).
 A later Bugbot round on the pushed head: a pixie destroyed by a logout during its fallback cache read still dispatched its seed, and the next login's pixie under the same wallet id took that as its name, fiat and token list; the read now returns on a destroyed pixie before seeding or re-adding the [storage wallet](#storage-wallet) (test case 41).
 And the per-session memo of the account cache file held only the boot snapshot, so a wallet created after boot and later unarchived missed its entry and fell to per-wallet files this version no longer writes; the saver now replaces the memo with each generation it writes (test case 42).
 A Bugbot round on the re-split head: the claim that a warm login now starts the engine before `loadAddressFiles` feeds it the legacy `Addresses/` rows was answered without a change, because master already queued `startEngine` from the name-file dispatch before those files were read, and the [UTXO](#utxo) engine's `addGapLimitAddresses` saves the rows as used and re-runs its processor whenever they arrive.
 Accepted risk, with its trigger: a wallet created after boot and archived before the throttled saver's next write is in neither the file nor the active set, so its first unarchive boots on the cold path and its entry lands with the next write; reopen if support reports a just-created wallet showing no cached balances after an archive and restore.
 A second round on that head: file loads in the wallet startup block kept dispatching after a logout, and the next login's pixie under the same wallet id took those reads as its own, so a fiat code or name synced from another device in between was reverted and the saver would have cached it; every dispatch of the startup block now goes through a wrapper that goes quiet at destroy (test case 43).
 The account-level bulk loader needs no change: the account pixie's destroy blanks its stale props' account map, so its presence check already fails after a logout.
 A later round on the same head: the background address reconcile forwarded its own teardown rejection to the app, so a logout during the pre-engine window emitted a shutdown error from a correction nobody was waiting for; it now returns on a destroyed pixie or a missing wallet (test case 44).
 A further round on that head covered the rest of the teardown surface: the engine's callbacks were built from the raw pixie input rather than the guarded one, so a balance, token or sync report that arrived between `destroy` and the end of `killEngine` wrote into the next login's wallet under the same id (test case 45), and the engine startup's staking query forwarded its own rejection to the app after a logout the same way the reconcile did (test case 46).
 The same round's claim that the account cache saver's memo can overwrite the next login's was answered without that consequence, because account ids never repeat (`login${n}`), so no later session can read a memo an earlier one left; the saver skips the memo write when it is destroyed anyway, which keeps a logged-out session's file from sitting in the map for an id that can never log in again.
 A round on the autosquashed head read the two `waitForCurrencyWallet` implementations as disagreeing, since the internal one in `currency-selectors.ts` throws `engineFailure` even once `walletApi` exists while the account-level one resolves the object first.
 Answered without a change: both orderings are master's, `checkCurrencyWallet` is a pure extraction of the guards master already ran in that order, and the two waiters have different callers by design.
 The internal one is reached only from `splitting.ts` and `keys.ts`, which have just created or split a wallet and need one whose engine came up, while the public waiter is how the GUI gets the wallet API object for a row it may have to render an engine error on.
 What this work changes is how wide the window is in which the difference shows, since a cache-emitted wallet has a `walletApi` long before its engine, and neither internal caller runs inside that window.
 A round on the land-ready head: when neither token file could be read, the startup load replaced the cache-seeded enabled list with an empty one and the saver cached the loss, the same hazard the legacy-file branch already waits out; that load now leaves the list as it is, still marking the file loaded (test case 47) |

+### 6.8 The boot state moves into the account database (2026-09)

+The account cache file and its two slots were replaced by rows in the account's transaction database: a balance became one row per asset, the saver writes only what changed, and a torn write stopped being possible because a transaction lands whole.
+A device still holding the files imports them once, in one transaction, and deletes them.
+Decisions [7.6](#76-one-account-cache-file-not-per-wallet-files) and [7.10](#710-two-slot-alternation-because-the-disklet-has-no-rename) below record why the file had the shape it had.

 ## 7. Decisions